-Every PhD and many Master's graduates are required to publish a dissertation or thesis to be preserved by the Graduate Center Library.
+PhD and Master's graduates are generally required to produce a dissertation or thesis to be preserved and shared publicly by the Graduate Center Library.
 Graduates must schedule a meeting with the Dissertation Assistant during a deposit period and (suggested minimum) five days after the PhD defense or MA advisor review to allow time for revisions.
 A preliminary review meeting prior to defense is optional.
 See Format for Deposit guidelines for specifications about electronic depositing in any file format, adding supplementary files, and pagination, paper stock, signatures required for the paper copy.

 Prior to the final deposit meeting:

 Select ProQuest publishing options

 Traditional publishing authorizes ProQuest to post a work in its Digital Dissertations subscription database and sell the work in electronic, print, and microformats, for which the author receives a 10% net revenue royalty for no more than 25 years, payable once a $25 threshold is reached.
 The Graduate Center launched its own electronic thesis and dissertation (ETD) repository in 2014 with open access publishing and embargo options available.
 ProQuest ingests GC dissertations and theses, and returns them to the GC for free deposit in the GC repository.

 Select CUNY Institutional Repository (IR) publishing options